 Back pain basics: when to see a chiropractor

 Back pain is considered a musculoskeletal (MSK) condition – an MSK condition chiropractors are experts at treating.
-Back pain is actually one of the top reasons why nearly one million Albertans each year seek treatment from a chiropractor.
+Back pain is actually one of the top reasons why Albertans each year seek treatment from a chiropractor.

 “Back pain resulting from injury or trauma is more evolving than chronic back pain.
 Early and proper management for an acute injury is really important,” says Dr. Brian Gushaty, an Edmonton chiropractor and Registrar of the Alberta College and Association of Chiropractors.
 “Outcomes are far better with earlier intervention.”